dondido/voice-collaborator/README.md

 ## Translation

 It uses xlf-google-translate to translate the manually created xlf file with google translate.
-The translated file is that converted to JSON file using the online coversion tool here http://converter.webtranslateit.com/.
+The translated file is than converted to JSON using the online coversion tool here http://converter.webtranslateit.com/.

 ## Development server